CopernicaMarketingSoftware/Documentation/Publisher/en/extra-variables-for-follow-ups.md

 survey that was submitted.

 Please note that smarty 2 is still being used within follow-up actions.
-This requires the oldschool foreach syntax to loop through the array.
+This requires the older foreach syntax to loop through the array.

 #### Example: